Loading...

 Portion Control

-Pair the lemon pie with a source of protein or healthy fat, such as a handful of nuts or a slice of cheese, to slow down the absorption of sugar.
+Pair the lemon pie with a source of protein or healthy fats, such as a handful of nuts or a piece of cheese, to slow down the absorption of sugars.

 Physical Activity

-Engage in light physical activity, like a brisk walk, after eating to help your body use up the glucose more effectively.
+Engage in a light walk or some form of physical activity after eating the pie to help your body use up the glucose.

 Mindful Eating

-Eat slowly and savor each bite, which can help you feel more satisfied with a smaller portion.
+Eat the pie slowly and savor each bite, which can help you feel fuller and more satisfied with a smaller portion.

-Keep track of your blood sugar levels before and after eating lemon pie to understand how it affects you personally and adjust your strategy accordingly.
+Keep track of your blood sugar levels before and after consuming the pie to understand how your body reacts and adjust your approach accordingly.

 healthspan-mbl